QingchuanLyu/Predicting-House-Prices/README.md

-# Predicting-Housing-Prices
+# Predicting-House-Prices
-An advanced regression project of predicting housing prices with Python.
+Predicting house prices with advanced regression techniques (Python).
 See "0.Project_Description" for an overview.